davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 - Datawarehouse (OLAP) vs Databases (OLTP)
 - Data lakes

-#### __Week 4__

-- Advanced Labelling, Augmentation and Data Preprocessing
+#### __Advanced Labelling, Augmentation and Data Preprocessing__

 - Semi-supervised labelling:
 	- label propagation graph based
 - Active Learning
 	- Margin sampling: Label points the current model is least confident in.
 	- Cluster-based sampling: sample from well-formed clusters to "cover" the entire space.
 	- Query-by-committee: train an ensemble of models and sample points that generate disagreement.
 	- Region-based sampling: Runs several active learning algorithms in different partitions of the space.
 - Weak supervision with Snorkel
-		-Unlabeled data, without ground-truth labels
+	-Unlabelled data, without ground-truth labels
 		● One or more weak supervision sources
-			○ A list of heuristics that can automate labeling
+		○ A list of heuristics that can automate labelling
 		○ Typically provided by subject matter experts
-			● Noisy labels have a certain probability of being correct, not 100% ● Objective: learn a generative model to determine weights for weak supervision sources Data Augmentation
+		● Noisy labels have a certain probability of being correct, but not 100% ● Objective: learn a generative model to determine weights for weak supervision sources

 ---